 - Lamotrigine may harm an unborn baby.

-- The oral contraceptive pill may not work properly in women or girls who are taking a high dose of lamotrigine.
+- The oral contraceptive may not work properly in women or girls who are taking a high dose of Lamotrigine.

 - Lamotrigine may not work properly in those taking the oral contraceptive pill or in pregnancy.